How to configure No-IP DUC service in your Raspberry PI

 Install No-IP DUC in Your Raspberry PI

-For Raspberry PI operations, we’ll work from terminal.
+For Raspberry PI operations, we’ll work from the terminal.
 So this procedure will be valid both on Lite and Desktop Raspberry PI OSs.

 If not already done, install your Operating System.
 If this is your first time, please refer to installing Raspberry PI OS Lite.
-Update your operating system, from terminal:
+Update your operating system, from the terminal:

 sudo apt update